How to Treat Dog Ear Hematoma at Home?

 How to Treat Dog Ear Hematoma at Home

-How to Treat Dog Ear Hematoma at Home?- Dogs are our constant companions, and we have the same responsibility to them as we have towards our family members.
+How to Treat Dog Ear Hematoma at Home?- Dogs are our constant companions, and we have the same responsibility for them as our family members.

 Dogs can also fall sick from infections, eat foreign bodies like toys, or eat a few toxic plants.
-You can take care of a sick dog at home if you know the remedies.
+You can care for a sick dog at home if you know the remedies.

-That’s why you need to know how to treat dog ear hematoma at home.
+That’s why you must know how to treat dog ear hematoma at home.

-Dog Hematoma or Aural Hematomas can be painful and causes swelling of the ear.
-If the aural hematoma is not treated, it will cure on its own.
+Dog Hematoma or Aural Hematomas can be painful and cause ear swelling.
+If the aural hematoma is not treated, it will cure itself.
 Your pet will go through a lot of trauma when it suffers from Aural Hematoma.

 However, Ear Hematomas are different from normal swelling.
-You may find your dog unduly scratching its ears, which may lead to ear or aural hematoma.
+You may find your dog unduly scratching its ears, leading to ear or aural hematoma.

-It is commonly found in dogs with floppy or with straight ears.
-But vets are the best option when your pet suffers from an ear hematoma as it can last for six weeks if left untreated.
+It is commonly found in dogs with floppy or straight ears.
+However, vets are the best option when your pet suffers from an ear hematoma, which can last six weeks if left untreated.

 Key Takeaway: